Start9Labs/documentation/site/source/developer-docs/advanced/dev-tools/embassy-sdk.rst

 embassy-sdk pack
 ----------------

-This command takes the necessary package components and assembles them into the `s9pk` file format needed to install a service on embassyOS.
+This command takes the necessary package components and assembles them into the `s9pk` file format needed to install a service on StartOS.
 It expects the following files to exist:

     - Manifest
     - Instructions